Human Rights and Social Justice

 The AAAS Science and Human Rights Coalition has organized soundbites from interviews into six short thematic videos on the connections between science and human rights, involvement in this kind of work, the importance of scientists and human rights advocates working together, the protection of the rights of scientists, and ways to address these urgent needs.
 The videos have now been published as a playlist on AAAS’s YouTube channel.
 Please click on this link to view these short videos.
 We hope you find them informative and enjoyable.

-The SSSP is represented at the Coalition’s annual meetings by the Executive Officer, Dr. Héctor L. Delgado, and Dr. John Dale, a human rights scholar.
-Dr. Delgado and Dr. Dale serve on the Coalition’s Council and Dr. Dale was also elected by the Coalition’s membership to serve on the Coalition’s Steering Committee, the Coalition’s highest policy-making and priority-setting body.
+The SSSP is represented at the Coalition’s annual meetings by Dr. Elroi J. Windsor, Executive Officer and Dr. John Dale, a human rights scholar.
+Dr. Dale serves on the Coalition’s Council and Dr. Dale was also elected by the Coalition’s membership to serve on the Coalition’s Steering Committee, the Coalition’s highest policy-making and priority-setting body.
 For more information on the Coalition, click here.

 The following are resources for individuals and organizations interested in learning more about human rights issues, looking for materials to help them in their human rights work, or connecting with other individuals and groups doing similar work, including the important work of educating others about human rights, addressing human rights abuses, and making a difference in the lives of others.